aijaz/blog/content/posts/2016/12/2016-12-25-quran-memorizer-update.markdown

 My strategy for the the update is as follows: start with the core 'business' logic first, and add the user interface later.
 Aim for 100% coverage of code in the test cases.
 I don't know if that's possible, but we'll see in the next few weeks.

-One of the first issues I ran into is a consequence of my decision to use two sqlite3 databases, 1 for the domain-level data, and the other for user data (bookmarks, notes, preferences, etc).
+One of the first issues I ran into is a consequence of my decision to use two sqlite3 databases, one for the domain-level data, and the other for user data (bookmarks, notes, preferences, etc).
 Over the past few years I've started using [FMDBMigrationManager][] along with [FMDB][] to handle the migration of database versions.
 By default, FMDBMigrationManager looks for sql files in the default bundle and applies them in order.
 But now, with two databases, I need to partition the sql files so that the two database schemas can be migrated independently.
 So I needed to create two new bundles, one for the main database, and one for the preference database.

 To do this I created two folders named `qmSql.bundle` and `prefsSql.bundle`.
 Each folder has its own set of sql files.
 Each folder also has its own `Info.plist` file.
 Here's the one for `qmSql.bundle`: